luzmcosta/go-to-import/README.md

 ## 🚀 Quick Start

+### Testing the Extension
+Try the extension with the comprehensive examples in the `example/` directory, which includes JavaScript, TypeScript, Python, and CSS files demonstrating various import patterns.

 ### Method 1: Click to Navigate
 1. Open any file containing import statements
 2. Hold **Cmd** (Mac) or **Ctrl** (Windows/Linux) and hover over a file path